vokcow/Graph-Study/graphs3.md

 ```

 ## 3. Graph Matrix Representations
-Besides the Adjacency List, there exist other representations, that can be computationally expensive, but are interesting for studying fundamental properties of Graphs.$$$$
+Besides the Adjacency List, there exist other representations, that can be computationally expensive, but are interesting for studying fundamental properties of Graphs.

 One of them is the **Adjacency Matrix**, in which each row represent a node and the entries that are 1 instead 0 stand for the neighbour node positions with respect to this node.

 ![png](eq_2.png)